7 Negative Effects of A Used Car On The Environment

 Most of the major players are changing their manufacturing strategies with new cars, but an option of a used car is still available which implants a significant effect on the surrounding environment.

 2. Global warming

-    Either it’s a brand new car or any used car, they both run by consuming fuel and energy.
-Carbon dioxide and carbon monoxide are the major constituents in the exhausts released by the cars.
-The new cars are made up of better engines in accordance to the latest norms of pollution controls.
+Either it’s a brand new car or an old car, they both run by consuming fuel and energy.
+Carbon dioxide and carbon monoxide are the major constituents in the exhausts released by cars.
+The new cars are made up of better engines in accordance to the norms of pollution controls.
 On another hand, used cars are responsible to release more carbon contents as they are made up with the earlier technologies.

 3. Air, soil and water